Main Content Section

 - Satisfactory completion of Math (MAT 1102) during the summer, if indicated by entrance test score

-- Acceptable pre-admission drug screen.
+- Acceptable pre-admission drug screen performed by our office.

 - Attend an ADN orientation session.